 A recommendation is most helpful when it provides specific information concerning your intellectual and personal characteristics and performance; it should relate to your suitability for graduate study beyond information that is available on college transcripts and employment records.

 While the admissions committee is particularly interested in learning more about your intelligence, independence of thought, and overall promise, character and fitness, information on your special interests, motivations and personal qualities may distinguish you from other applicants.

-Letter of Recommendations broadly can be classified into two broad categories based on the Nature of the Recommender.
+LOR broadly can be classified into two broad categories based on the nature of the Recommender.

 Academic LOR is provided by a faculty member of your previous school or college.

 The format of LOR from faculty (Your school teachers in case of undergraduate courses and college professors in case you are applying for masters' programs) often varies in the content and form and requires highlighting the applicant's accomplishments as a student of the course.

 Most of the MBA Colleges Abroad demands a professional Letter of Recommendation from a Supervisor as pre-defined work experience requirements from an immediate supervisor.

 The professional LOR format from a Supervisor focuses on the applicant's ability to work within a team, the exposure to the domain as well as his/her leadership abilities.